1923 FA Cup final: Clearing the pitch

-At 3:10 pm the players entered the field of play and joined the police in asking to crowd to withdraw so that the game could be played, however the players were soon mobbed by enthusiastic supporters and found themselves trapped on the pitch.
+At 3:10 pm the players entered the field of play and joined the police in asking the crowd to withdraw so that the game could be played, but the players were soon mobbed by enthusiastic supporters and found themselves trapped on the pitch.
 Players were tired and shaken as a result of well-intentioned backslapping and vigorous handshaking of the crowd, and as most of the crowd were supporting West Ham, this impacted them much more than Bolton, with Jack Tresadern and Jimmy Ruffell, who was recovering from a shoulder injury, worst affected; with Ruffell experiencing nausea due to the intense pain.
-While out on the pitch, Bolton’s Scottish striker Jack Smith felt a tap on his shoulder, and turned to see his brother, whom he had not seen in six years.
+While out on the pitch, Bolton's Scottish striker Jack Smith felt a tap on his shoulder, and turned to see his brother, whom he had not seen in six years.

 Eventually mounted policemen were brought in to try to clear the crowds from the pitch, including PC George Scorey, who was mounted on a horse named "Billie" (some sources spell the name "Billy").
-PC Scorey had not actually been on duty that day but answered a call for emergency assistance as the throng of spectators in the stadium grew.
-Billie, a gray horse, appeared white in the (high-contrast) black and white newsreel footage of the era.
-Contrary to what is sometimes claimed, other horses were also involved, but the "white" horse, as the most visible in the news footage, became the defining image of the day and the final is often known as the "White Horse Final".
+PC Scorey had not been on duty that day but answered a call for emergency assistance as the throng of spectators in the stadium grew.
+Billie, a grey horse, appeared white in the (high-contrast) black and white newsreel footage of the era.
+Other horses were also involved, but the "white" horse, as the most visible in the news footage, became the defining image of the day and the final is often known as the "White Horse Final".